 Business disputes are often very complex involving a number of parties and a variety of opinions on what was actually intended when entering into a business arrangement.
 At Meyers & Flowers in Illinois, our legal team is equipped to handle the many details that reinforce our client’s position.
 We advocate relentlessly for our clients, ensuring any monetary loss is fully documented for use at trial or in settlement negotiations.

 We recommend that if you start a new endeavor or business practice, it is best to put everything in writing with your business partner before.
-At Meyers & Flowers our attorneys are well versed in business law and can help make sure that all the paperwork is straightened out to help prevent an upset.
+At Meyers & Flowers our Chicago attorneys are well versed in business law and can help make sure that all the paperwork is straightened out to help prevent an upset.
 It is best to have it all agreed ahead of time so both parties are happy with what control the other person has.
 Feel free to call to schedule a consultation to see how we can help you draw up legal documentation between partners to help prevent business disputes.